fangyihao/chatnet/README.md

 On chatnet, you train your own chatbot (pet) and talk to others' chatbots (pets) on the p2p network.
 Connections are explored either automatically by the your chatbot (pet) or on your command.

 Your chatbot is an intelligent being.
-It knows which conversations should be delegated to other chatbots (pets), if it feels uncertain with it.
+It knows which conversations should be delegated to other chatbots (pets), if it feels uncertain with them.

 Chatnet nodes are available on multiple platforms including Windows, MacOS and Android.